Literature: Little Dorrit

 - Woman Scorned: Miss Wade hires Rigaud to spy on her former lover, Henry Gowan.

 - Woobie, Destroyer of Worlds: Mr. Merdle.
 The scenes in the 2009 adaptation where he talks to the parrot, or when he quietly and politely asks Fanny to lend him a penknife to slit his own throat with are downright tragic.
+Sadly, he also proves the lynchpin that ruins the happiness of many, of whom our main cast is but a small percentage.

 - You ALL Share My Story: Though not quite as tied together as Bleak House, nearly every character shares in the denoument.